adammckay/DebianVMWithDocker/DebianVMWithDocker.md

    The most important file in there is the .vdi file (Virtual Disk Image) but back up that whole folder to an external drive if you have one.

-2. In Virtualbox, highlight your Debian VM, go to Machine►Tools►Snapshots.
+2. In Virtualbox, highlight your Debian VM, go to Machine→Tools→Snapshots.

    Take a new Snapshot called Debian-CleanInstall.
 Now you can revert back to this any time you need to undo a huge mistake.